Russian grammar: Irregular verbs

 1These verbs all have a stem change.

 2These verbs are palatalised in certain cases, namely с → ш for all the present forms of "писа́ть", and д → ж in the first person singular of the other verbs.

 3These verbs do not conform to either the first or second conjugations.

 Word formation

-Russian has on hand a set of prefixes, prepositional and adverbial in nature, as well as diminutive, augmentative, and frequentative suffixes and infixes.
+Russian has on hand a set of prefixes, prepositional and adverbial in nature, as well as diminutive, augmentative, and frequentative suffixes.
 All of these can be stacked one upon the other to produce multiple derivatives of a given word.
 Participles and other inflectional forms may also have a special connotation.
 For example:

-Russian has also proven friendly to agglutinative compounds.
+Russian has also proven friendly to long compounds.
 As an extreme case:

 Purists (as Dmitry Ushakov in the preface to his dictionary) frown on such words.
-But here is the name of a street in St. Petersburg:

-Some linguists have suggested that Russian agglutination stems from Church Slavonic.
-In the twentieth century, abbreviated components appeared in the compound:
+Some linguists have suggested that Russian compounding stems from Church Slavonic.
+In the twentieth century, abbreviated components frequently appeared in compounds: